magicoli/php-site-generator/pages/support.md

 3. **Otherwise**, use the form below.

-In all communications, make sure to include relevant details of your setup (project version, operating system, OpenSimulator version, php version, ...).
+In all cases, make sure to include relevant details of your setup (project version, operating system, OpenSimulator version, php version, ...).

 ### Submit a Support Request